top of page

 Why did newspapers choose to illustrate the story with sketches instead of publishing the real photographs?

-And perhaps most chilling of all, how many other trunkos have washed ashore, mistaken for monsters, their stories lost to time?
+And perhaps most chilling of all, how many other trunkos have washed ashore?
+Mistaken for monsters, their stories lost to time?

-The sea keeps its secrets well, and sometimes those secrets wash ashore, if only long enough to haunt us for the rest of our lives.
+The sea keeps its secrets well, and sometimes those secrets wash ashore.
+If only long enough to haunt us for the rest of our lives.

 The Legend of Trunko: For nearly a century, the 'Elephant Fish' of South Africa was considered one of the world's most credible cryptid sightings.